-All information and actions taken, including the reasons for any decisions made, will be fully documented using CPOM's system.
+All information and actions taken, including the reasons for any decisions made, will be fully documented using the school's CPOMs system.
 All referrals to Lincolnshire's Customer Service Centre will be followed up in writing and these referrals will always be kept on file irrespective of the outcome.